Tay0108/webpack-config/README.md

 # Webpack 4 Configuration

-This is my personal `webpack v4` configuration, that I am using for small static projects.
+This is `webpack v4` configuration forked and simplified from Nenad Novaković, that I am using for small static projects.
 Feel free to contribute, improve or use it for your projects.

-### Contains some neat stuff out of the box!

-- jQuery
-- Bootstrap with Popper.js
-- FontAwesome Pro _(which you cannot install, unless you have a Pro account, as you will require a Token for installation)_

 ### What does this configuration handles?

 > Common for development & production environment

-- it accepts two entry points; one for the `app` and one for the `vendor`
+- it accepts one entry point; one for the `app`
 - it compiles everything with relative paths, rather than absolute
 - it compiles `sass/scss` to the `css` file
 - it compiles `es6` to the syntax that every browser can understand
-- it contains latest **Boostrap**, but with entirely modular setup; you may include only the parts that you need, as you probably won't use **70%** of the framework
 - it has alias as `~` for importing your `js` files, no more mess with directory back-levels

 > Development environment

 - it runs webpack-dev-server with browser-sync support
 - it builds source-maps

 > Production environment